Skip to Main Content

 © Roane State Community College

-Roane State Community College does not discriminate on the basis of race, color, religion, creed, ethnicity or national origin, sex, disability, age, status as protected veteran or any other class protected by Federal or State laws and regulation and by Tennessee board of Regents policies with respect to employment, programs, and activities.
+Roane State Community College does not discriminate on the basis of race, color, religion, creed, ethnicity or national origin, sex, disability, age, status as a protected veteran, or any other class protected by federal or state laws and regulations, and by Tennessee Board of Regents policies with respect to employment, programs, and activities.
 View full non-discrimination policy.

 Tennessee's Community Colleges